SEAT Leon review - Interior, design & technology

 - 2Engines, performance and driveThe Leon delivers excellent ride comfort and sharp steering, with excellent pace from the plug-in hybrid model

-- 3MPG, CO2 and running costsRunning costs are low thanks to efficient engines and a new plug-in hybrid model
+- 3MPG, CO2 and running costsRunning costs for the Leon are low thanks to efficient engines and a plug-in hybrid model

-- 4Interior, design and technology - currently readingSharper looks, a stylish interior and a greater emphasis on digital technology
+- 4Interior, design and technology - currently readingOffering sharper looks, a stylish interior and a greater emphasis on digital technology, the SEAT Leon feels modern and upmarket

 - 5Practicality, comfort and boot spaceWith more room for rear-seat passengers, the Leon is a practical family hatchback, although the luggage capacity could be larger

-- 6Reliability and safetyAlthough the Leon has achieved a five-star Euro NCAP rating, not all of the safety equipment comes as standard
+- 6Reliability and safetyAlthough the Leon has achieved a five-star Euro NCAP rating, not all of its safety equipment comes as standard